makehumancommunity/community-plugins-fbx/README.md

 ## File mappings

 The MH code has been refactored into files with different names than the blender ones.
-This is a map of which MH code files map onto which blender ones.
+This is a map of which MH code files map onto which blender ones, and to what extent.

 ### data_types.py